top of page

 Then you are sure to love my two new books "In and Around Jerusalem for Everyone - The Best Walks, Hikes and Outdoor Pools" and "The Struggle for Utopia - A History of Jewish, Christian and Islamic Messianism".
 Both books are available on Amazon and in Jerusalem bookstores.
 Click on each of the titles for information, reviews and purchase information.

 • From the parking lot, go down the steps to the walkway.
-This walkway passes through the grounds of an ancient village known as Um el-Umdan, (Arabic for “mother of pillars”, perhaps due to the synagogue’s pillars that were visible even before the site was excavated).
+This walkway passes through the grounds of an ancient village known as Umm el-Umdan.
+This name means “mother of pillars” in Arabic, and the synagogue’s pillars were then possibly visible even before the site was excavated

 This Jewish village was founded during the Hasmonean period in the 2nd century BCE and was occupied continuously until the Bar Kochba Revolt in the 2nd century CE, when it was probably destroyed.
 It has been suggested that this was the ancient village of Modi’in.
-There are, however, a number of other candidates for ancient Modi’in, particularly al-Midya, an Arab village not far from here and near Mevo Modi’in.
+However, there are a number of other candidates for ancient Modi’in, particularly the Arab village of al-Midya, which is not far from here and close to Mevo Modi’in.

-In the Byzantine period, the land was used for agricultural purposes by the residents of a Christian village built adjacent to the ruins.
+In the Byzantine period, the location of the former Jewish village was used for agricultural purposes by the residents of a Christian village built to the north of the ruins.
 There are remains of a winepress in the orchard area on your left.
-There are also partially shaded picnic benches here.
+There are also partially shaded picnic benches.

 • The ancient synagogue is located at the far end of the village.

-This synagogue was constructed in the Hasmonean period and improvements were made in the Herodian period.
-You cannot miss it as it is surrounded by a white frame and has a protective roof.
-Adjacent to the synagogue and in its former courtyard is a mikveh that was formerly enclosed in a building.
+You cannot miss the synagogue as it is surrounded by a white frame and has a protective roof.
+It was constructed in the Hasmonean period and improvements were made in the Herodian period.
+Adjacent to the synagogue is a mikveh that was formerly enclosed in a building.

 • After completing your tour of Um el-Umdan, leave the site by walking to the right-hand side of the far fence.
 Cross over Sderot HaHashmonayim carefully for a circular hike around Sher Hill.